gitAkashDass/Proof-Of-Concept-Data-Science/README.md

 - Converting The Scraped Data To a Pandas Data Frame
 - Check the  Data Scraped to Make sure Its Good
 - Saving The File In xlsx and csv Format For Further Analysis

+# Scraping Amazon HTML Data Without using Requests or API

+This is a step by step basic level WebScraping project meant as a PROOF OF CONCEPT .

+## Features

+- This project is about Scraping Data From Amazon.in and without using Requests or API